juliajessica/acme-store/README.md

 # Work & Co Web Code Assessment

+If you'd like to see all of my decision-making process please view the [planning.md](planning.md) file for more details.

 This is a copy of the [Redux Shopping Cart Example](https://github.com/reactjs/redux/tree/master/examples/shopping-cart).

 To install dependencies, use the package manager [Yarn](https://yarnpkg.com/en/):